ketchley/tdm-workshop/module-1.md

 ## Module Objectives
 - Learn about the nature of text mining in the humanities and the types of research being carried out.
-- Learn about the datasets you will be using
+- Learn about the datasets you will be using, and make a choice as to which you will work with in class.

 ## Module Video
 The following video demonstrates each of the steps outlined below in text: